 Does anyone else have a hard time getting their feet clean after a long day in sandals (ok, two or three)?
 This is especially true if I’ve spent any time in the garden.
 This step will help you get off that hard-to-remove dirt and rough skin that scratches against the sheets.

 I like to use a wash cloth and sugar scrub.
 I used this homemade body scrub recipe to make my own version that smells lovely and makes my skin feel oh-so-soft.
 You can also customize your own, but here’s what I put together:

 - 1 cup Epsom salt (where to buy)

-- 1 cup sugar – use organic cane sugar, brown sugar, or regular granulated (where to buy natural sugars)
+- 1 cup sugar – use organic cane sugar (where to organic cane sugar)

 - 2 Tbsp raw honey (where to buy raw honey)